Macrometacorp/docs/docs/cep/error-handling/error-handling-wait-and-retry.md

 ## Input and Output

-- The event sent to `GlucoseReadingStream` should be formatted as follows:

-    [`'Get-1024'`, `'Level2'`, `'1576829362'`, `10348`, `'Alex'`, `'John'`, `250`]
+The example below demostrates `wait and retry`.
 - In the case of a service unavailability, the sink will retry sending the event as per the configured wait and retry logic.
 - Upon service restoration, events that were held will be published to the HTTP endpoint and logged accordingly.

+Example:
+1. The event sent to `GlucoseReadingStream` should be formatted as follows:

+    [`'Get-1024'`, `'Level2'`, `'1576829362'`, `10348`, `'Alex'`, `'John'`, `250`]

+2. execute the command to start the mock logger service.

+    `java -jar logservice-1.0.0.jar`

+3. Now, you could see the event sent in step #1 is get logged in the logger service console as given below.

+    ```bash
+    LoggerService:42 - {event={timeStampInLong=1.576829362E9, locationRoom=Get-1024, locationBed=Level2, sensorID=10348.0, patientFullName=Alex John, sensorReadingValue=250.0}}
+    ```